Mmarzex/kubelab/README.md

  - After the cloud-init finishes, the droplet will reboot, and then run the post-install script.
- - Watch the post install log:
+ - Watch the post-install log:

 ```
 journalctl -f --unit post-install